 I only post my 4 & 5-star reviews.
 If I don’t like a book, I won’t finish it.
-It doesn’t feel right leaving a review in that case, but I have been known to email the author:) Life is too short not to enjoy every book you read!
+It doesn’t feel right to leave a review in that case.
+Life is too short not to enjoy every book you read!

 Embrace your inner child by reading a good book!
 D. L. Finn